Free Shipping on Orders Over $99 - Learn More

 Jeff Morin |

 If you’ve got a shop, warehouse, or any kind of metal building, you’ve probably noticed that your cell phone signal just doesn’t cut it.
-Whether you’re trying to make a call, send a text, or even just get some work done online, weak signal can be a real pain—especially if you’re out in a more rural area.
+Whether you’re trying to make a call, send a text, or even just get some work done online, weak signal can be a real pain, especially if you’re out in a more rural area.

 This guide is here to help you fix that.
 We’ll walk you through some solid ways to boost your cell phone signal inside a metal building.
-We’re talking about signal boosters that are made to handle exactly this kind of situation, where metal walls and roofs mess with your reception.
+We’re talking about cell signal boosters that are made to handle exactly this kind of situation, where metal walls and roofs mess with your reception.
 We’ve picked out the best ones to get the job done.

 Along with that, you’ll find some straightforward tips on how to set these boosters up so you get the most out of them.
 That means no more dropped calls, slow internet, or dead zones in your building.
 And if you’re not sure which booster is right for your setup, check out our product quiz - it’ll point you in the right direction.